AIZMUTH0/similar_books/readme.txt

 Advantages   :
-           i): class    :  having class for same objects reduces code writing. ii): comments :  Comments make code understandable iii): pointer  :  SimilatityIndex function will run for 2080 time in 64*64 matrix(exluding self similarity) this function is having pointer of  3 vectors (words , count and normal frequency) insted of real copy vectors.
+           i): class    :  having class for same objects reduces code writing. ii): comments :  Comments make code understandable iii): pointer  :  SimilatityIndex function will run for 2080 time in 64*64 matrix(excluding self similarity) this function is having pointer of  3 vectors (words , count and normal frequency) instead of real copy vectors.

 Disadvantages:
            i): time complixicity : O(n)
-             : in this code map is used to track words reoccurence(counting) : every file is having minimum 40,000 words , and similarityMarix : calling files_i and file_j 2080 times
+             : in this code, map is used to track words reoccurrence(counting) : every file is having minimum 40,000 words , and similarityMarix : calling files_i and file_j 2016 + 64 times
-             : This map has to process 40000 * 2000 = 8,00,00,000 words
+             : this map has to process 40000 * 2000 = 8,00,00,000 words
              : this makes execution time around 5 minutes to 8 minutes.

 Uses         :
-           i): This file is used to identyfy similar par of books ii): This code can be use by any individual to find similar pair of books
+           i): This file is used to identify similar pair of books ii): This code can be use by any individual to find similar pair of books

 Result       : Top 10 similar pair of books , from given set of 64 text books in txt format